 Question?
 Comments?
 Suggestions?
 Please email us at firstname.lastname@example.org

-Two years later a few more enthusiastic Bengalis came.
-Among them were Nemai and Anusuya Pyne, Sukumar Banerjee and Shankar Chatterjee.
-Gujarat born Shabda Roy was in San Diego but he was then more of a Gujarati than a Bengali.
-Eventually Shabdada was persuaded to join the Bengali crowd and, in 1986, that small crowd got together to conceive the thought of forming a Bengali organization.
-Among them were Partha Sarathi Majumdar, Dipak Gupta, Niladri Sarkar, Tamal Dasupta, Joy Maitra, Kamalendu Ganguly, Shankar Chatterjee and Shabda Roy.
+Two years later few more enthusiastic Bengali came.
+Among them were, Nemai and Anusuya Pyne, Sukumar Banerjee and Shankar Chatterjee.
+Gujrat-born Shabda Roy was in San Diego but he was then more of a Gujrati than a Bengali.
+Eventually, Shabdada was persuaded to join the Bengali crowd and, in 1986, that small crowd got together to conceive the thought of forming a Bengali organization.
+Among them were Partha Sarathi Majumdar, Dipak Gupta, Niladri Sarkar, Tamal Dasgupta, Joy Moitra, Kamalendu Ganguly, Shankar Chatterjee, and Shabda Roy.
 Later meetings also included Nemai Pyne and Dev Purakayastha.
-By the time name “Saikat” (proposed by Shankar) and the logo (initially designed by Sanjukta Dasgupta and Shankar, and later, modified by Sushil Mahata) were adopted and some legal paperwork was completed, it was 1987.
+By the time name, “Saikat” (proposed by Shankar) and the logo (initially designed by Sanjukta Dasgupta and Shankar, and later, modified by Sushil Mahata) were adopted and some legal paperwork was completed, it was 1987.
 That was the official birth year of Saikat.
 In 2020, Saikat is 33 years old.
-Two tireless and devoted leaders of Saikat were Shabda Roy and Nemai Pyne who nurtured Saikat like their own baby.
-Alas, both of them have passed away and are no more with us but their spirit remain as inspiration.
-Saikat’s first Saraswati Puja was held in 1988 with a formal idol brought from Kolkata and, in the same year, Nemai Pyne submitted an IRS application for gaining tax-exempt status.
-The official IRS approval of 501(c)(3) status came in February 1989.
-A provisional constitution was adopted in 1990s, but an amended version was adopted in 2002 and was made effective retroactively from 2000.
+Two tireless and devoted leaders of Saikat were Shabda Roy and Nemai Pyne who nurtured Saikat like parents of a baby.
+Alas, both passed away and are no more with us, but their spirit remains as inspiration.
+First Saraswati Puja was held in 1988 with a formal idol brought from Kolkata and, in the same year, Nemai Pyne applied for IRS registration and gaining tax-exempt status.
+The official IRS approval of 501c3 status came in February 1989.
+A provisional constitution was adopted in the 1990s, but an amended version was adopted in 2002 and was made effective retroactively from 2000.
 The constitution was further amended in 2010 and 2017.
 The presidents of Saikat were (1) Shabda Roy, (2) Sukumar Banerjee, (3) Shabda Roy (he was president twice), (4) Anusuya Pyne, (5) Sushil Mahata, (6) Pijush Dewanjee, (7) Easeeta Ray Chowdhury, (8) Gautam Bandyopadhyay, (9) Saswata Talukdar & Rajib Sengupta (they split the time as Saswata had to leave San Diego for a professional reason), (10) Rudranil DebRoy (he served for 3 years), (11) Shantanu Sinha, (12) Anuradha De, (13) Debopriya Chowdhury, and (14) Abhikesh Nag.
 The current acting president is (15) Dhrubamitra Chatterjee

-(The above content has been kindly contributed by our very dear Gautam-da in 2019)
+(The above content has been kindly contributed by our very dear Gautam-da in 2020)